jhu-sheridan-libraries/stfrancis-lutece-site/README.md

   - `MYSQL_PASSWORD` (Passwords for MySQL user)
   - `MYSQL_ROOT_PASSWORD` (Password for MySQL root user.)

+Each one of these variables can have a _FILE appended.
+In that case, the variable value is read from that file.
+Both values should not be set, but they must be for the moment because the MySQL container does not appear to interpret them as documented.

 Variables to configure lutece-init container.
-  - `MYSQL_INIT_HOST` (MySQL host accessible to container.)
+  - `DB_HOST` (MySQL host accessible to container.)

 The `.env` file provides default values.

-In order to configure the db used by the lutece war, you must edit lutece-site/webapp/WEB-INF/conf/db.properties.
-That will set the default values.
-Or you can unpack the war and configure the file and then repack it.
+A complicating factor is that lutece can only be configured by modifying an internal db.properties file.

 # Run

 Build the war and copy it to `lutece.war` in the main directory.
-Then run `docker-compose up`.
-Mysql, tomcat, and lutece-init containers will start.
+Then run `docker-compose up -d`.
+MySQL, tomcat, and lutece-init containers will start.
-The mysql container keeps its db in a volume.
-The tomcat container will deploy `lutece.war` and redeploy any updates.
-The lutece-init container will initialize the db if needed and then exit.
+The MySQL container will be configured according the the values set in the .env and keeps its database in a volume.

+The lutece-init container will configure lutece.war by producing a modified version of the war in the .webapps directory.
+The modified war is only updated if the lutece.war is newer.
+Then the lutece-init container will initialize the database if needed and exit.

+The tomcat container will deploy everything in the .webapps directory.

 # Use site